wanx-troopers/wanx-troopers.github.io/wan-animate-mocha.md

 The only model with Wan 2.2 in the name to use Clip Embeds (possibly because it's truly Wan 2.1 not 2.2).

+> you can adjust the audio scaling down or lock a pose with unianimate

+Kijai's retargeting pose node places the stick figure in the centre of frame.
+The position of the character in the reference frame (in screen space) dictates the starting position of the ViT pose (in screen space).

 ## WanAnimate V2 .safetensors File

 Kijai: